Graduate Academic Policies

 Add/Drop

 After classes have begun in a 16-week semester, students may add an open class without petition until 5 p.m. on the fourth day of the semester.
 After the fourth day and until the end of the official drop period, students may add a course only with approval by the instructor.
 The add deadline for any course that meets for less than 16 weeks is two days.
-Exceptions will be considered on a case-by-case basis, subject to approval by the student’s academic advisor, the program director, and Dean of Graduate Studies.
+Exceptions will be considered on a case-by-case basis, subject to approval by the student’s academic advisor, the program director, and the School of Graduate Studies.
 The student is responsible for understanding and communicating with the instructor, understanding course policies, and understanding any consequences of adding a course after the first class meeting.
-Students may drop a course during the first 15% of the class meetings.
-This rule applies both for classes that meet for a full semester and for classes that meet in sessions shorter than a full semester.
-(Note the difference between this rule and “withdrawal,” is explained below.)
+In extenuating circumstances, the student may add a course after the drop deadline with instructor and program director approval.

 Certificates